Chapter 25 (Legion): Plot

-In the astral plane, Oliver (Jemaine Clement) and Melanie (Jean Smart) live in a hut.
+In the astral plane, Oliver and Melanie live in a hut.
 One day, Oliver finds a baby in the fields and they both decide to adopt her, naming her Sydney.
-They are also often disturbed by a man named Jerome (Jason Mantzoukas), also known as The Wolf, a person whose presence seem to annoy everyone, who also found a woman named Cynthia (Samantha Cormier).
+They are also often disturbed by a man named Jerome, also known as "The Wolf," a person whose presence seem to annoy everyone, who also found a woman named Cynthia.
 Oliver and Melanie decide to adopt Cynthia to help her lost "innocence".

 As time passes, the baby grows into a child, with both her and Cynthia constantly being tempted by The Wolf.
 Cynthia succumbs to his tricks and walks away with him.
 The child is constantly haunted by nightmares, result of the real world's influence.
-To avoid the Wolf, they move into the city, although Cynthia has fallen for The Wolf.
+To avoid the Wolf, they move into the city, although Cynthia has fallen for the Wolf.
 The child now becomes the teenage version of Syd, who is struggling to find her place in the world.
-She runs into Cynthia, who tries to get her to join The Wolf.
+She runs into Cynthia, who tries to get her to join the Wolf.
 Syd refuses and tells Oliver and Melanie that she wants to save Cynthia.

 Syd and Oliver go to the Wolf's lair, where they take Cynthia to their house.
-However, The Wolf has followed them, prompting Oliver and The Wolf to engage in a rap battle.
-Oliver wins the rap battle, although Cynthia still willingly goes with The Wolf, much to Syd's disappointment.
-Oliver and Melanie tell Syd that they prepared her for this life, encouraging to return to the real world, just as she grows into her adult version (Rachel Keller).
-She awakens in the airship, finding that Switch's doorway is malfunctioning, although she is unable to enter.
+However, The Wolf has followed them, prompting Oliver and the Wolf to engage in a rap battle.
+Oliver wins the rap battle, although Cynthia still willingly goes with the Wolf, much to Syd's disappointment.
+Oliver and Melanie tell Syd that they prepared her for this life, encouraging her to return to the real world, just as she grows into her adult self.

-Syd meets with Cary (Bill Irwin) and Kerry (Amber Midthunder), telling them she can stop David and Switch.
+Syd awakens in the airship, finding that Switch's doorway is malfunctioning, although she is unable to enter.
+She meets with Cary and Kerry, telling them she can stop David and Switch.
 Cary creates bracelets for each other, which will allow them to enter the doorway.
 Before entering, Kerry asks Cary to transfer her wounds to him so she can fight, which he does at great cost.
 As the time demons appear, Syd, Cary and Kerry enter the doorway, which finally closes.